lab11/OINK/README.md

 private variables that are made available by the firebase environment, things such as passwords.
 Don't commit this file!
 (It's .gitignore'd).

+3. Pop up a directory `src/firebase_functions` and create a file `.firebaserc`.
+This should be set to the canonical project name assigned to your project inside of firebase, as example:

+    ```bash
+    $ cat .firebaserc
+    {
+    "projects": {
+    "default": "oink-dumsorwatch"
+    }
+    }
+    ```

-3. Some of the support scripts will need you to have the Python firestore library installed: `pip install --upgrade google-cloud-firestore`
+4. Some of the support scripts will need you to have the Python firestore library installed: `pip install --upgrade google-cloud-firestore`

-4. You will also need the [Google Cloud SDK](https://cloud.google.com/sdk/), be sure to get through `gcloud auth login` from their setup directions.
+5. You will also need the [Google Cloud SDK](https://cloud.google.com/sdk/), be sure to get through `gcloud auth login` from their setup directions.

-5. The firebase cloud runs a pretty out of date version of node, so install the [Node Version Manager (nvm)](https://github.com/creationix/nvm).
+6. The firebase cloud runs a pretty out of date version of node, so install the [Node Version Manager (nvm)](https://github.com/creationix/nvm).
 Once you have that set up, grab the current firebase node version, which as of this writing is `nvm install 6.11.5` (once) and `nvm use 6.11.5` (every terminal